itisusama-writer/marionette-effect/chapters/chapter-13.md

 ---
-Title: ""
+Title: "Chapter 13 – Sudden Genius"
 ---

-Got it — here’s the updated **Chapter 13** with Ramirez’s extra commentary about the writer’s “pattern” of torturing girls.

----

-## **Chapter 13 – Sudden Genius**

 Ramirez blinked hard, looking from the screen to her own fingers like they’d just betrayed her. “...What the hell just happened?” she muttered.